 In order to solve this issue, we will develop a technology to predict the amount of renewable energy power generation and the market prices of renewable energy with high precision using AI.
-This technology will be obtained by combining the outstanding insights of the University of Tokyo concerning electricity supply and demand predictions with the experience in storage battery systems for the power themes centered on issues related to green transformation (GX), such as hydrogen generation and utilization technology, CO2 separation and recovery technology, or next-generation waste heat recovery and applied technology to contribute to carbon neutrality.
+This technology will be obtained by combining the outstanding insights of the University of Tokyo concerning electricity supply and demand predictions with the experience in storage battery systems for the power system and community energy management systems that Fuji Electric has been working on to date.
+Through the provision of Fuji Electric products that have applied the outcomes of those predictions, we will aim for expanded adoption of renewable energy.